pnp/pnpcore/docs/articles/contributor/extending the model - SharePoint REST.md

 /// <summary>
 /// Public interface to define a collection of List objects of SharePoint Online
 /// </summary>
-public interface IListCollection : IDataModelCollection<IList>
+public interface IListCollection : IQueryable<IList>, IDataModelCollection<IList>, ISupportPaging
 {
     /// <summary>
     /// Adds a new list